Social-Evolution-and-Behavior/anTraX/docs/tracking.md

 ### Run a batch job

-Once the session is configured, the next step will be to run the blob tracking on all the videos in the experiment.
+Once the session is configured, the next step will be to run the blob-tracking step on all the videos in the experiment (see the anTraX publication for details).
 To start tracking, simply execute the following command in a terminal:

 ```console
 antrax track <experiments> [OPTIONS]
 ```

 The `experiments` argument can be either a full path to an experimental directory, a full path to a text file with a list of experimental directories (all of which will run in parallel), or a full path to a folder that contains one or more experimental directories (all of which will run in parallel).
-Note that each of the experiments needs to be configures separately before running the batch job.
+Note that each of the experiments needs to be configured separately before running the batch job.

 The track command accepts the following options: